MJayConstantino/MJayConstantino/README.md

 React Native
 ### Languages learned from University
 Python, Scala, Typescript

-for future goals i want to be a swift developer
+My plan is to be a mobile/web developer.